What is G-20?:

-Few of the influential members include European Union, United Kingdom, United States and China while others include Argentina, Australia, Brazil, Canada, China, Germany, France, India, Indonesia, Italy, Japan, Mexico, Russia, Saudi Arabia, South Africa, South Korea and Turkey.
+- G20 members are – European Union, India, United Kingdom, United States, China, Australia, Brazil, Canada, China, Germany, France, Indonesia, Italy, Japan, Mexico, Russia, Saudi Arabia, South Africa, South Korea and Turkey.

 Benefits of G-20: